ROCm/composable_kernel/README.md

 /bin/bash
 ```

-After launching the container you can clone Composable Kernel source code from the github repository and strat the build:
+After launching the container you can clone Composable Kernel source code from the github repository and start the build:

 ```bash
 git clone https://github.com/ROCmSoftwarePlatform/composable_kernel.git && \